Despair-Games/poketernity/README.md

 #### Code-Style

 We are using [prettier](https://prettier.io/) to format our code.
 It will run automatically during the pre-commit hook so don't worry about having to format the code manually properly.
-Just format it the way you like it for yourself and the code will automatically be committed the way it's supposed to be (Unless you deactived hooks...)

 #### Linting